-League of Women Voters of Great Bend will hold the monthly meeting on Tuesday at at Montana Mike's in the north room.
-Lunch will be from the menu and can be their "quick serve" menu.
+League of Women Voters of Great Bend will hold the monthly meeting at noon on Oct.
+9 at Montana Mike's in the north room.
+Lunch will be from the menu and can be from their "quick serve" menu.

-Preceptor Pi Chapter of Beta Sigma Phi met March 6 at the home of Rosie Luthi, who also served as co-hostess.
-President Janis Link conducted the meeting
+Preceptor Pi Chapter of Beta Sigma Phi met Oct.
+2 at the home of Janis Link.
+President Jeri Brozek led the meeting attended by 10 chapter members.

 Great Bend High School senior Brad Hanks, center, was the guest speaker recently at the Great Bend Noon Kiwanis meeting.
 Hanks attended Kiwanis' Key Leader program at Rock Springs earlier this summer.
 He is pictured with his sponsors, Kiwanian Bill McKown, and Kansas District Key Leader chairman Barb Konrade.